wilsonsiaw/wilsonsiaw/README.md

 <p>
   In this project, I created an admin dashboard using HTML and CSS.
 The layout for the dashboard was accomplished using CSS Grid.
 </p>

-The GitHub readme file for the project can be found [here](https://github.com/wilsonsiaw/admin-dashboard)
+The GitHub readme file for the project can be found [here](https://github.com/wilsonsiaw/admin-dashboard).
+The live version of the project is also available [here](https://wilsonsiaw.github.io/admin-dashboard/)